 Today, there is instant access to all kinds of information from shopping to entertainment, to work.
 In the 1990s, people had no clue what the internet did and could barely explain the basic concept.
 Not only that, but they could not imagine contacting a friend immediately.
 These were the days of meeting your friends at the park and being home for dinner.
 Your parents didn't have a clue what you were doing.
 Today, they can track you with an app on their phone.
 So much of the 90s tv and culture has influenced what we do today.
 Do you remember your TV in the 90s?
 It was a big, bulky, heavy piece of equipment.
 It probably didn't have a remote control, and it only gave you access to three major channels and maybe ten others that were expanding.
 Today, we have flat screens with small remotes and internet TV that gives us access to an enormous number of channels.

 Do you remember watching movies on VHS tapes that you had to push a button to rewind?
 Can you imagine a time when you had to change the tape in the middle of the movie because it was too long for just one cassette?
-Now, you can get movies within seconds over the internet with streaming services, and no rewinding is required.
+Now, thanks to the internet providers in my area, you can get movies within seconds over the internet with streaming services, and no rewinding is required.

 We have instantaneous access to everyone all the time.
 So much so that people have to choose to disconnect themselves.
 In the early 90s, few people had cell phones, and they were by no means smartphones.
 They were also big, clunky, and did not have a touch screen.
 It wasn't until 1991 that the first cellular network was established.
 Most of the phones in the mid-90s were flip phones, but 90s tv and culture helped pave the way for today's mobile devices.